 Charitable deductions are still alive and well and they remain unchanged, and here’s a bit of good news.
-This deduction—as well as the home mortgage interest deduction—was subject to something called the Pease limitations through 2017.
-For those with high incomes, these limitations reduced itemized deductions by 3 percent for every dollar of taxable income over certain thresholds and ultimately up to 80 percent of their itemized deductions.
+This deduction—as well as the home mortgage interest deduction—was subject to Pease limitations through 2017.
+These limitations reduced itemized deductions by 3% for every dollar of taxable income over certain thresholds, ultimately up to 80% of their itemized deductions.

-The TCJA repeals the Pease limitations, so go ahead and donate to your favorite charity no matter how much you earn.
+The TCJA repealed Pease limitations, so go ahead and donate to your favorite charity no matter how much you earn.
 You can still claim this tax deduction in full.

 The Standard Deduction vs. Itemized Deductions

 Yes, you've lost a handful of itemized deductions and other deductions have become more limited, but the TCJA also nearly doubled standard deductions for all filing statuses.
 For tax year 2020, standard deductions for each filing status are: